-It has been about a month since the last earnings report for Harley-Davidson (HOG).
-Shares have lost about 6.9% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Harley-Davidson (HOG).
+Shares have lost about 0.6% in that time frame, underperforming the S&P 500.

 How Have Estimates Been Moving Since Then?

-Currently, Harley-Davidson has a poor Growth Score of F, however its Momentum Score is doing a bit better with a D. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+At this time, Harley-Davidson has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.